Safeguarding - General

 What is safeguarding?

-Note: This OSH Answers fact sheet is part of a series.
-Please also see Safeguarding – Working around Machinery.
+Please also see the OSH Answers on Safeguarding – Working around Machinery.

 What are the different types of guards?

-Back to topA guard is a part of machinery specifically used to provide protection by means of a physical barrier.
+Back to topA guard is a specific type of safeguard.
+A guard is a part of machinery specifically used to provide protection by means of a physical barrier.
 Other names may be casing, door, or enclosing guard.
 There are also protective devices that may be used.
-The CSA standard Z432 defines six different types of guards:
+Different types of guards include:

 - Adjustable guard - a fixed guard that is adjustable as a whole or that incorporates adjustable parts.
 The adjustment to the guard remains fixed during operation.

-- Fixed distance guard - a fixed guard that does not completely enclose the hazard but that prevents or reduces access because of its physical dimensions and its distance from the hazard.
+- Distance guard - a fixed guard that does not completely enclose the hazard but that prevents or reduces access because of its physical dimensions and its distance from the hazard.

-- Fixed guard - a guard kept in place (i.e., closed or attached to a fixed surface) either permanently (e.g., by welding) or by means of fasteners (e.g., screws, nuts, etc.), requiring tools for the removal or opening.
+- Fixed guard - a guard kept in place (such as a closed or attached to a fixed surface) either permanently (e.g., by welding) or by means of fasteners (e.g., screws, nuts, etc.), requiring tools for the removal or opening.
+It is not dependent on moving parts to function.
+The guard may be made of sheets of metal, screen, wire, bars, plastic or other material that is strong enough to endure any impact it might receive.
+The fixed guard may enclose the hazard or leave a specific distance to reduce access to the hazard.

-- Interlocked guard - a guard attached and monitored by the control system in such a manner that it prevents the operation of hazardous machine functions under specified conditions.
+- Interlocked guard - a guard attached and monitored by the control system in such a manner that it prevents or stops the operation of hazardous machine under specified conditions.
+Interlock guards may be electrical, mechanical, hydraulic, or pneumatic.

-- Self-closing guard - movable guard operated by a machine element (for example a moving table) or by the workpiece or a part of the machining jig, so that it allows the workpiece (and the jig) to pass and then automatically returns (by means of gravity, a spring, other external power, etc.) to the closed position as soon as the workpiece has vacated the opening through which it has been allowed to pass.
+- Self-adjusting or self-closing guard - movable guard operated by a machine element (for example, a moving table) or by the workpiece or a part of the machining jig so that it allows the workpiece (and the jig) to pass and then automatically returns (by means of gravity, a spring, other external power, etc.) to the closed position as soon as the workpiece has vacated the opening through which it has been allowed to pass.

 How is the appropriate safeguard selected?